Plumsail/forms-docs/Public/how-to/save-controls-to-sp.rst

 --------------------------------------------------
 Both Public Web Forms and SharePoint forms can include our custom controls - Ink Sketch, DataTable or Likert Scale.

+In this article, we'll prepare SharePoint List and Public Web Forms with these controls.
-How to send them to MS Power Automate (MS Flow) and save to SharePoint.
+Anonymous users will be able to send them to MS Power Automate (MS Flow) where they'll get saved to SharePoint.

-Form configuration
+SharePoint list and its forms
 --------------------------------------------------
 First of all, you need SharePoint List with Plain Text columns where you want to save controls to.
 Please, check out |this article|, so they render properly in the List View.